Ajaychaki2004/Ajaychaki2004/README.md

 **Passionate Python and GenAi enthusiast** with proficiency in HTML, CSS, Python, and Java.
 A communicator and design thinker with excellent problem-solving skills.
 Adapt at teamwork, adapting quickly to new challenges, and managing time effectively.
 Seeking to leverage my technical skills and collaborative abilities in a dynamic role.
 - I'm currently learning Node.js and its framework
 - I'm looking for help to get placements in MAANGO
-- Intreseted to collabrate wuth new technologies
+- Intreseted to collabrate with new technologies

 ---
 <div align="center">